DJI Air 2S Review

 The Air 2S performed extremely well across all our metrics.
 5K resolution pairs with a notably stable gimbal and MasterShots to produce truly exceptional results.
 MasterShots has the capability to recognize what is being shot and plan a flight route accordingly.
-For the avid user who is ready to take a step into the big leagues, this is the drone we recommend.
+For the budget-conscious avid user who is ready to step up their game, this is the drone we recommend.

 During our video quality testing, we paid special attention to image quality, gimbal stabilization, and propellor intrusion.
 The Air 2S, like many of the DJI models, performs exceptionally well in this department.

 One attribute that sets the Air 2S apart from other mid-sized drones is its larger sensor.
 While the Air 2S is still considered a more compact model, it comes equipped with the same sensor as the larger DJI models.
 This allows the user to control both the ISO and the shutter speed.
 Sadly the sensor does not allow for full manual control as the aperture is not adjustable.
 This can make shooting in bright conditions difficult.
 You should always shoot two times your speed, so at 24 frames per second, your shutter speed should be 1/48.
 This lets a lot of light in, so bright conditions require filters to darken your video.

 Although the camera on the Air 2S does not allow for complete manual control, it does a great job getting high-quality video when in full auto mode.
 It balances exposure quite well and shoots up to 5K resolution, so there is no shortage of pixels, producing overall stellar video.